 Daily Telegraph Homebuilding & Renovating Awards

-David Nossiter Architects are specialist barn conversion architects working across the UK, providing architectural design, planning and delivery services for high-quality barn conversions
+David Nossiter Architects are specialist barn conversion architects working across the UK, providing architectural design, planning and delivery services for high-quality barn conversions from initial concept through to completion.

-David Nossiter’s expert advice on barn conversions has appeared in Homebuilding & Renovating magazine, covering design, layout, and common mistakes in barn conversions
+David Nossiter’s expert advice on barn conversions has appeared in Homebuilding & Renovating magazine, covering design, layout, and common mistakes in barn conversions and rural residential design.

 With extensive experience in both traditional and steel-framed structures, David offers bespoke architectural solutions tailored to each project’s unique character and context.